taiebchaabini/holbertonschool-unity/0x08-unity-audio/README.md

 ## Description
 Platformer 3D is a prototype of a 3D game built on Unity for Holberton School (Academic Project).
 Player starts on an island and should reach the flag to pass the current level, the game is built on 3 levels, from the easiest to the hardest one.

-## Builds
-The following executables are available in Builds directory:

-- Windows
-- Mac
-- Linux

 ## Screenshots
 <p align="left">
   <img src="https://github.com/taiebchaabini/holbertonschool-unity/blob/master/0x08-unity-audio/Assets/Images/platformer_2.png?raw=true" width="400" height="auto" title="Example">